 Overview

 Colorado butterfly plant (Oenothera coloradensis (Rydberg) W.L.
 Wagner & Hoch; syn.
 Gaura neomexicana Woot. ssp. coloradensis (Rydb.)
 Raven & Gregory) is a regional endemic of the North and South Platte River watersheds on the high plains of northeastern Colorado, western Nebraska and southeastern Wyoming.
 It was listed as Threatened under the Endangered Species Act in 2000 (USFWS 2000).
-It was delisted in 2019 due to monitoring data that provided evidence of resiliency and to discovery of additional populations since its listing (USFWS 2019).
+It was delisted in 2019 due to monitoring data that provided evidence of resiliency and discovery of additional populations since its listing (USFWS 2019).

 The Colorado butterfly plant (COBP) population on F. E. Warren Air Force Base (WAFB) is one of the three largest known populations, the only one on federal land, and the only that does not have grazing or haying use.
 It has the longest monitoring record, initiated in 1986 and repeated annually from 1988-2023, before, during and after federal designation.
-Occupied COBP habitat on WAFB encapsulate the range of stream orders occupied by the species throughout its range including perennial, seasonal and ephemeral stream orders.
+Occupied COBP habitat on WAFB encapsulates the range of stream orders occupied by the species throughout its range including perennial, seasonal and ephemeral stream orders.

-A COBP Post-Delisting-Monitoring plan (PDM; USFWS 2017) was established before it was de-listed.
-The plan called for monitoring trends at least five years at a sample of populations spanning the species’ distribution to compare the range, mean and median of population counts with compiled data to assess recovery against a benchmark.
+A COBP Post-Delisting-Monitoring plan (PDM; USFWS 2017) was established before this species was de-listed.
+The plan called for monitoring population size for at least five years in a sample of populations spanning the species’ distribution, and comparing the range, mean and median of population counts to compiled data to assess recovery against a benchmark.
 This report represents 2023 monitoring at WAFB as the fourth year of monitoring at a PDM site.

 Life history